zammad/zammad-org/src/de/documentation/use/manage-profile.md

 ### Kalender

-Zammad ermöglicht es Ihnen, einen Kalender-Feed (ical) zu abonnieren, um Tickets in Ihrer bevorzugten Kalenderanwendung zu sehen.
+Zammad allows you to subscribe to a calendar feed (ical) to see tickets in your favorite calendar application.

 Verwenden Sie entweder die obere "Kombinierte Abonnement-URL", um alle Tickets zu abonnieren, oder die untere "URL für Direktabonnement".
 Mit der